• Skip to primary navigation

 • Contact Science Sparks

-Home » Primary Science » Key Stage 1 Science » Bean in a jar
+Home » Primary Science » Key Stage 1 Science » Bean in a Jar Science Experiment

-This germination investigation is very simple but fascinating.
+This germination science investigation is very simple but fascinating.
 Did you know you can grow a bean in a jar with just a little water?
-Germination is the sprouting of a seedling from a seed.
+Once the seed has germinated, you can place it in soil for the plant to finish growing.

 What is germination?